-Goethe University Frankfurt was founded in 1914 as a unique citizen’s university, financed by the wealthy citizens of Frankfurt.
-Goethe University is named after Johan Wolfgang Von Goethe, and is home to over 46,000 students - 7,000 of which are international students from across more than 130 different countries.
+Goethe University of Frankfurt am Main (or University of Frankfurt) was founded in 1914 as a unique citizen’s university, financed by the wealthy citizens of Frankfurt.
+University of Frankfurt is named after Johan Wolfgang Von Goethe, and is home to over 46,000 students - 7,000 of which are international students from across more than 130 different countries.

 The University offers a wide variety of academic programmes, a diverse group of research institutes, and a focus on interdisciplinary approaches to solving complex problems.
 They are also the leading German university in scholarships, having donated a total of €1.08 million.

 Frankfurt is quite a small city but one of the most international cities in Germany, with one in three people living in Frankfurt not holding a German Passport.
 Frankfurt is also home to the largest financial centre on the continent.